whitecollaralgos/Algoways/design/06_authentication_platform.md

     *   **Password Reset:** A password reset flow involving email and TOTP verification is implemented in `auth.reset_password`.

 2.  **API Key Authentication:**
-    *   **Purpose:** Allows programmatic access to the OpenAlgo API by external applications or scripts.
+    *   **Purpose:** Allows programmatic access to the AlgoWays API by external applications or scripts.
     *   **Generation:** Users can generate/manage their API keys via the Web UI (`/apikey` route handled by `blueprints/apikey.py`).
 Secure random keys are generated using `secrets.token_hex`.
     *   **Storage:** API keys are stored securely in the `api_keys` table (`database/auth_db.py`):
         *   A **hash** of the key (peppered with `API_KEY_PEPPER` and hashed using Argon2 `ph.hash`) is stored for verification (`api_key_hash`).